loomnugget/art-c/README.md

 ---
 # **ART-C**

-A RESTful API built using Node.js, MongoDB, Express.js and a front-end built using AngularJS.
+A RESTful API built using Node.js, MongoDB, Express.js utilizing a front-end built using AngularJS.
 The back-end was built over a single week, with the front-end built over another week.
 This was a final project for the Code Fellows 401 Javascript course.

 #### Art-C is a global-local art market, spotlighting local artists to both customers and other artists alike.